LilithRainbows/HabboAirPlus/README.txt

 -Now safety book (at page 6) is displayed at startup -Added safetybook and habboway commands
 -Fixed camera movement bug (unconfirmed)
+-Now the default language of the login screen depends on the system language